 Organizations do make attempts to standardize the service structure, mostly by way of API style guides.
 Setting a style guide is a headache in and of itself, either requiring a team to craft one or select a popular one.
 Teams and individuals can rarely agree on a style guide, so this decision often gets ignored and relitigated regularly in code reviews.
 Ultimately, even if there was internal consensus on an approach to style, there is no good way to enforce, monitor or lint APIs for adherence.

 An inconsistent approach to service design and maintenance has another unintended effect: breaking changes.
 In a freeform API environment, you can’t fully understand the downstream impacts of making changes to the contract.
 This works in the opposite direction too; clients with an updated view of the world talking to servers that remain in need of an update, including during rolling updates, can send requests that servers do not understand.
 There isn’t a good way to work around this as an organization.
 You either expect that the service will consistently break users, or you develop some sort of internal process to better manage changes to the contract.
-Many teams avoid making changes altogether, choosing instead to only add to their API as needs change.
+Many teams avoid making breaking changes altogether, choosing instead to only add to their API as needs change.
 In any case, considerable time is wasted on internal communication, APIs drift, and users still break.
 Ultimately, teams want and need API evolution to be more strictly governed.

 It’s time for the industry to shift from a freeform approach to a world where all APIs are defined programmatically with schemas.
 Schema driven development solves many of the challenges summarized above.
 APIs are much easier to grok and can be relied on from day one.
 Organizations can set and enforce API standards across multiple teams.
 Service owners can make the changes they need to their service, with more structure in place to prevent breaking clients.